 I studied French, Comparative Literature and Art History at the Free University in Berlin, the École Normale Supérieure in Paris and the University of Edinburgh, and was awarded my PhD in 2008.
 Before coming to Nottingham in 2011, I taught in French and Art History at the University of Edinburgh where I was also a Postdoctoral Researcher at the Institute for Advanced Studies in the Humanities.

-My research and teaching interests are in modern French literature, thought and visual culture (nineteenth and twentieth centuries); literary theory and cultural studies; and the history and theory of photography.
-I specialize in word-and-image relations; theories of authorship and life writing; and the lives and works of Roland Barthes, Walter Benjamin and Marcel Proust.
+My research and teaching interests are in modern and contemporary French visual culture, literature and thought (from the nineteenth century to the present day); literary theory and cultural studies; and the history and theory of photography.
+I specialize in word-and-image relations; theories of authorship and life writing; and the visual and inter-medial representation of the author figure.

 I welcome postgraduate supervision queries in any of these or related areas.

 My teaching has included a wide range of topics in French studies, such as French literature (from medieval to the twentieth century); French social and political history; French photography, film… read more

 I am working on a monograph, entitled Portrait of the Writer: Photography and Literary Culture in France.
 Centred on photographic portraits of authors, this project traces the overlapping history of… read more

 YACAVONE, K., 2019.
 Image, Affect, and Autobiography: Photography and Barthes’s Posthumous Writings.
 In: MARK DURDEN and JANE TORMEY, eds., The Routledge Companion to Photography Theory, New York and London: Routledge.
 (In Press.)